UnrelatedString/purescript-trivial-unfold/README.md

 # purescript-trivial-unfold

-A simple library providing a number of utilities in `Data.Unfoldable.Trivial` implemented with existentially typed "trivial" wrappers around `unfoldr` and `unfoldr1` calls, intended as adapters from functions in other libraries with polymorphic `forall u.
+A simple library providing a number of utilities for adapting from functions in other libraries with polymorphic `forall u.
 Unfoldable u => a` or `forall u.
-Unfoldable1 u => u a` result types such as `upFrom` in `purescript-enums`.
+Unfoldable1 u => u a` result types such as `upFrom` in `purescript-enums`, implemented with existentially typed "trivial" wrappers around `unfoldr` and `unfoldr1` calls.

 ```purescript
 import Effect.Console (logShow)